-22. RELATED PARTY DISCLOSURES
+23. RELATED PARTY DISCLOSURES

 Owing to the nature of the academy's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the academy's financial regulations and normal procurement procedures.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the academy trust's financial regulations and normal procurement procedures relating to connected and related party transactions

-During the year CFS Software Solutions Ltd, a company in which a relation of a member of the governing body has an interest, was paid £1,287 (2017: £1,287) for hosting the academy's server and website and for monitoring the website.
+During the year CFS Software Solutions Ltd, a company in which a relation of a member of the governing body has an interest, was paid £1,287 (2018: £1,287) for hosting the academy's server and website and for monitoring the website.